infonl/info-jira-scrumboard/README.md

 9. Hit Save

 Open your Active sprints-board in JIRA and hit refresh (F5).. and have fun!
+At the top of the JavaScript codes you can disable and enable some options.

 NOTE: css.css and js.js are updated more frequently than the settings-file since that is easier to update for us.
 So we recommend updating your freshly installed version with the procedure below.